Introduction to CSS Box Model

 3. Using box-model as inline CSS with an image as the content.

-- Since we are using the inline style CSS for this example, we will style the layout for the paragraph element <p> in the HTML code itself.
+- Since we use the inline style CSS for this example, we will style the layout for the paragraph element <p> in the HTML code.
 This inline styling code should be as follows:

 Code: